fontsource/fontsource/registry/README.md

 package policy.
 Registry data is written to `data/` and refreshed weekly or on demand by the [registry sync workflow](../.github/workflows/registry-sync.yml), which validates changes before committing them to `main`.
+Google’s explicit language lists override cmap detection.
+References without a language record are logged and omitted; other families are matched against the registry language requirements using the cmap shared by every source face.

 The [registry archive workflow](../.github/workflows/registry-archive.yml) runs after registry data changes.
 It copies the exact registry files and every